marsbroshok/challenge_cnn_tf/readme.md

-# Solution for the Challenge on ECG Classification
+# Anomaly detection and classification for ECG (Electrocardiography)

-This is a python code to train CNN model, and run evaluation or prediction on ECG (Electrocardiography) data challenge.
+This is a python code to train CNN model, and run evaluation or prediction on ECG (Electrocardiography) data challenge to detect invertions in ECG data.
 Dataset is availble at git repository [Détection d'inversions ECG](https://github.com/liyongsea/challenge-data)

 CNN model defined with Keras framework and used Tensorflow backend.